yuvraj-thakur1311/shopping-cart/README.md

 Cart state is client-side only (with optional localStorage persistence).

-The backend is separated from the frontend for clear API boundaries.
+Backend is separated from frontend for clear API boundaries.

 Checkout is simulated → orders are logged to console and returned in API response.